awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

    }
    ```

-For instructions on how to add or correct the IAM user's permissions, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html)\.
+For instructions on how to add or correct the IAM user's permissions, see [Changing permissions for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html)\.

-## Cross\-account Access to Bucket Objects<a name="cross-account-permissions-objects"></a>
+## Cross\-account access to bucket objects<a name="cross-account-permissions-objects"></a>

 Objects that are uploaded by an account \(Account C\) other than the bucket's owning account \(Account A\) might require explicit object\-level ACLs that grant read access to the querying account \(Account B\)\.
-To avoid this requirement, Account C should assume a role in Account A before it places objects in Account A’s bucket\.
+To avoid this requirement, Account C should assume a role in Account A before it places objects in Account A's bucket\.
 For more information, see [How can I provide cross\-account access to objects that are in Amazon S3 buckets?](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/)\.